-(3) Make the whisked sponge: with an electric hand whisk, whisk the eggs, sugar and lemon zest in a medium bowl over a pan of barely simmering water for 5 minutes or until the mixture thickens and becomes voluminous: when you lift out the whisk, a trail should be left on the surface that slowly disappears back into the mixture.
+(3) Make the whisked Swiss Roll sponge: with an electric hand whisk, whisk the eggs, sugar and lemon zest in a medium bowl for 5 minutes or until the mixture thickens and becomes voluminous: when you lift out the whisk, a trail should be left on the surface that slowly disappears back into the mixture.
 If it doesn’t, whisk a little more.
-Remove from the heat.

 (4) Sift the flour and passion fruit powder over the mixture and gently fold in until no visible bits of flour remain.

 (5) Pour carefully into the gaps in prepared tin and then over the piped work, and flatten very gently, trying not to disturb the piping.
 Bake for 10-12 minutes, until the sponge is well risen and springy to the touch.

 (6) Turn it out onto a large sheet of greasproof that has been dusted with caster sugar.
 Carefully remove the greaseproof that the sponge was cooked in and flip the sponge back over onto greaseproof so the stripes are face down).
 Don’t panic about this: the sponge is very well behaved!